-When you cannot pay the taxes you owe, you can establish an installment agreement with the IRS.
-This allows you to pay down the balance over time.
+When you cannot pay the taxes you owe, you can establish an IRS installment agreement.
+This allows you to pay down the balance over time by establishing a payment plan with the IRS.
 If you are assessed taxes you are unable to pay in a future tax year, you can add that new balance to your existing agreement.
 This does not constitute a second agreement.
-You will be charged interest and penalties on the full amount of your past-due balance until it is resolved completely.
+You will be charged interest and penalties by the IRS on the full amount of your past-due balance until it is resolved completely.

 Consolidating Tax Balances

 If you already have an installment agreement and you also expect to owe taxes for the current year, you must act quickly to request a change to your existing installment agreement.
 Once a new tax balance is assessed by the IRS, you will be considered in default of the current agreement.
 You can request an amendment to the installment agreement by:

 - Calling the IRS at 1-800-829-7650